Carotti/vis-tally/README.md

+Coudldn't submit the version which would work under windows as the JRE would be too large for the upload link.
+Submitted version able to run under linux which has a suitable JRE aliased to `java`.

 # Specification

 All opCodes are forced to upper case before checking which allows instructions to have any mixture of upper and lower case letters in them.